totaldebug/totaldebug.uk/_posts/2019-10-07-unifi-l2tp-set-a-static-ip-for-a-specific-user-built-in-radius-server.md

 ---
 title: "UniFi L2TP: set a static IP for a specific user (built-in Radius Server)"
-date: "2019-10-07"
+date: 2019-10-07 17:19:00 +0100
-layout: post
+categories: [Networking, Unifi]
+tags: [unifi, l2tp, vpn, radius]
 ---

 When using my L2TP VPN with the Unifi I realised that it was assigning a different IP Address to my client when it connected sometimes.

-This wouldn&#8217;t normally be a problem if the remote client was only taking to my internal network, however I run a server that my internal network communicates out to via IP Address, so if this changes it all stops working.
+This wouldn't normally be a problem if the remote client was only taking to my internal network, however I run a server that my internal network communicates out to via IP Address, so if this changes it all stops working.

 This article walks through how to setup a static IP Address for an L2TP Client.